PatHightree/SpaceNavigator/README.md

   ![ProjectSettings_RuntimeEditorNavigation.png](Documentation%7E/ProjectSettings_RuntimeEditorNavigation.png)

 ## Credits
+Thanks to all these people for contributing to this project :
+- @AshaTheSorceress for adding Linux support
+- @pfcwuenscher for fixing a rotation issue for the Spacemouse Enterprise
+- @Jo-Solem for fixing an initialization bug for SpaceNavigatorWirelessHID
 - Jonathan Owen for SpaceMouse Wireless fixes
 - Felix Herbst for the input helper and adding scene focus to runtime navigation
 - William Iturzaeta from Canon Medical Systems USA, for hiring me to make this project compatible with Unity 2020